Friday, December 14, 2007

 Tuesday, July 3, 2007

 On display are hundreds of photos, artifacts and other vestiges of war crimes and aftermaths.
-One is moved by the portraits of US imperialism and foreign aggression: torture, blood, pain, desperation.
+One is moved by the portraits of foreign aggression: torture, blood, pain, desperation.

 There's the Pulitzer-prize winning photo of photojournalist Kyoichi Sawada in1965 of a Vietnamese mother crossing the river with her children to flee from American bombs. (see photo)